JCCyC/hdbdos-16k/README-16K.txt

   - 7: light border, orange-on-black characters
   - In graphics mode, only the green-on-black/black-on-green setting works
   - Border color setting only works in CoCos with a 6847T1 video controller
+- HSET LSET 1 activates lowercase characters, HSET LSET 0 gets back to inverse-as-lowercase default mode (only works in CoCos with a 6847T1; resets inverse mode if active)
 - HPOINT gives you some system information:
   - HPOINT(0) returns the CPU model (6809 or 6309)
   - HPOINT(1) is planned to return whether the 6309 is running in Native Mode.